 GeneCards Summary for TIA1 Gene

 TIA1 (TIA1 Cytotoxic Granule Associated RNA Binding Protein) is a Protein Coding gene.
 Diseases associated with TIA1 include Welander Distal Myopathy and Peripheral T-Cell Lymphoma.
-Among its related pathways are Signaling by GPCR and Formation of HIV-1 elongation complex containing HIV-1 Tat.
+Among its related pathways are Signaling by GPCR and Signaling by FGFR2.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is TIAL1.